palewire/django-memento-framework/docs/genericviews.rst

-        * A ``Link`` that includes the URL of the original resource as well as the location of the TimeMap the publishes the directory of all versions archived by your site.
+        * A ``Link`` that includes the URL of the original resource as well as the location of the TimeMap the publishes the directory of all versions archived by your site and a TimeGate where a datetime can be submitted to find the closest mementos for this resource.

-        * A ``Vary`` indicator that this is a Memento enabled site

     .. py:attribute:: datetime_field